zouharvi/partial-answers-artefacts/ass3/README.md

-                        Maximum number of features in the vectorizer --ngrams              Use ngrams for feature exploration --data-out DATA_OUT   Where to store experiment data
+                        Maximum number of features in the vectorizer --ngrams              Use ngrams for feature exploration --data-out DATA_OUT   Where to store experiment data --table-format TABLE_FORMAT
+                        How to format table: default or latex
 ```